Implementation Plan

 internal/project/ | Project registry |

-internal/workspace/ | Workspace store (in-memory, created at runtime) |
+internal/workspace/ | Workspace store with git worktree management (in-memory, created at runtime) |

 internal/terminal/ | PTY session management |